johnpbloch/VIS/README.md

 ## What you Get

-After VIS has successfully completed, you'll have a bootstrapped VM running the following:
+After VIS has successfully completed, you'll have a configuration file for a VM that runs the following:
 * Ubuntu 12.04
 * Nginx
 * PHP5-FPM